 - Get the camera as close as you can to eye height.
 Looking up your nose is not a flattering shot!

-- Wear headphones – it will reduce interference.
+- Wear headphones for interviews/panels – it will reduce interference.

 You may also be interested in some basic equipment recommendations for filming yourself; these small investments can greatly improve the quality of your recordings.